 Technology companies should stay away from attempting to optimize the convoluted system of care currently in play.
 Technology can and should play a pivotal role in wellness aimed to prevent the need for care.
 For no suboptimization of the current health care system induced by technology will provide any meaningful long-term cost reduction or operating efficiency to society.

 Instead, we must address the cause of health.
-Our state of health derived from the evolutionary strengthening of human renewal, in-turn derived from an improving understanding of evolutionary biology and anthropology technology companies know nothing about.
-Saliently, neither do most doctors, as more than 87% of doctors in the U.S. are not educated in evolutionary biology to investigate what causes disease as opposed to how to patch up disease.
+Our state of health derived from the evolutionary strengthening of human renewal derived from an improving understanding of evolutionary biology and anthropology technology companies know nothing about.
+Saliently, neither do most doctors, as more than 87% of doctors in the U.S. are not educated in evolutionary biology to investigate a disease’s cause rather than patch it up.

-The best way to improve the state of health, and reduce the cost of care is to improve health and preventive care.
+The best way to improve the state of health and reduce the cost of care is to improve health and preventive care.
 So that health care is only used and needed for non-chronic aberrations in human development.
-The best way to prevent care is to build a new operating-system for humanity that no longer offloads its significant manmade deficiencies into a health care system, and instead seeks to systemically expand the fractal of human ingenuity and capacity using principles innate to human evolution.
+The best way to prevent care is to build a new operating system for humanity that no longer leaks its significant manmade exhaust into a health care system and instead seeks to systemically expand the fractal of human ingenuity and capacity using principles innate to human evolution.

-Hence, to fix health care we must begin to implement the principles to which our health is subjugated, those of nature’s evolution.
-It is that simple.
+Hence, to fix health care, we must move upstream, address cause, and begin to implement nature’s principles to which our health will always be subjugated.